lschubert/oci-lab-ocne-gluster/README.md

 1. Launch Lab

     1.1.
 In Lab Environment click on "Luna Lab" ... wait until Resources are provisioned.
-Click "Resources" Tab to gather IP addresses for ocne-operator, ocne-control and ocne-worker nodes
+Click "Resources" Tab to gather IP addresses for ocne-operator, ocne-control01, ocne-worker01, ocne-worker02 and ocne-worker03 nodes

 2. Checkout this git repo in Luna Lab Visual Studio Code